 It is hard to don't agree with what the quote says.
 It is right.

-But when thinking of cameras, are every camera machines?
-Certainly digital cameras are pure machines, or a body filled with electronic in it.
-But a true camera obscure is just an empty box, that can be made with any material, with a hole where the light comes in.
+But when thinking of cameras, are every camera a machine?
+Certainly digital cameras are pure machines, a body filled with electronics in it.
+But a true camera obscura is just an empty box, that can be made with any material, with a hole where the light comes in.
 Which means that it is not a machine at all but just a tool for the photographer as the brush is a tool for the painter.

-Photographers can make their on negative (and positive images) preparing his own plate or paper sensible to light as painters can make their own canvas or any other material they which to paint on.
+Photographers can make their own negative (and positive images) preparing his own plate or paper sensible to light as painters can make their own canvas or any other material they wish to paint on.

-Cameras, negatives and even light have their limitation as canvas and ink have their limitation as well.
-What makes people feel more like an artist is the ability to craft with self expression and a vision for their creation in mind.
-The reason many photographers still use pinhole cameras or film negatives is because they can craft it with their own hands instead of just operate machines that are digital cameras and computers.
+Cameras, negatives and even light have their limitations as canvas and ink have their limitations as well.
+What makes people feel more like an artist is the ability to craft with a self expression and a vision for their creation in mind.
+The reason many photographers still use pinhole cameras or film negatives is because they can craft it with their own hands instead of just operating machines that are digital cameras and computers.